jaimetur/PhotoMigrator/README.md

         force Mode: 'Create Albums in Synology Photos'.
 The script will look for all Albums within ALBUM_FOLDER and will create one Album per folder into Synology Photos.
 -de,  --delete-empty-albums-synology-photos
-        Force Mode: 'Remove Empty Albums in Synology Photos'.
+        Force Mode: 'Delete Empty Albums in Synology Photos'.
 The script will look for all Albums in Synology Photos database and if any Album is empty, will remove it from Synology Photos database.
+-dd,  --delete-duplicates-albums-synology-photos
+        Force Mode: 'Delete Duplicates Albums in Synology Photos'.
+The script will look for all Albums in Synology Photos database and if any Album is duplicated, will remove it from Synology Photos database.
 ----------------------------------------------------------------------------------------------------------------------------
 ```